sroucheray/bootscope/README.md

 Bootscope is made of three parts

 1. ``requiresjs-jquery.js`` : the module loader
-2. ``bootscope.js`` : a module which will load other module based on feature detection in the page
+2. ``bootscope.js`` : a module which will load other modules based on feature detection in the page
 3. ``bootconfig.js`` : a module which hold all the configuration and specifically the **routes** linking features to modules

 Once you have dropped this required file in your project, it's a three steps work :